San Jose Counseling Department

-The Master of Arts in Marital and Family Therapy at Western Seminary San Jose campus is a professional graduate degree that prepares Christian counselors to bring concern and care for the whole person through practice in church, non-profit, clinical, or school settings.
+The Master of Arts in Marital and Family Therapy (M.A.
+MFT) at Western Seminary, San Jose, campus is a professional graduate degree that prepares Christian counselors to bring concern and care for the whole person through practice in church, non-profit, clinical, or school settings.
 The program includes skill-based coursework, practicum experiences, as well as a requirement to complete your own personal therapy.
 While the curriculum satisfies Licensed Marital and Family Therapist (LMFT) requirements in the State of California, it is also designed to allow graduates the flexibility to obtain licensure as a Licensed Professional Clinical Counselor (LPCC).

-Our classes are designed to help you integrate Christian Scripture and worldview with the latest psychological principals and techniques.
-We provide a Gospel-centered version of traditional counseling that trains students to help counselees explore areas of personal hurt and struggle so that the transformational love of Christ can shine through to every area of their life.
+Our classes are designed to help students integrate Christian Scripture and worldview with the latest psychological principals and techniques.
+We provide a Gospel-centered version of traditional counseling that trains students to help counselees explore areas of personal hurt and struggle so that the transformational love of Christ can shine through to every area of their lives.

-We value an environment of spiritual and personal encouragement, which is supported by small class size, small group interaction, Christian professors, personal therapy, and practical hands-on practice in a practicum setting.
+We value an environment of spiritual and personal encouragement, which is supported by small class size, small group interactions, Christian professors, personal therapy, and practical hands-on experience in a practicum setting.

 For further information on our program, check out the links below and stop by and visit our campus.

 - M.A. in Marital and Family Therapy Program Description